ElectraBytes04/pyASCII/README.md

   This means that it can launch any scripts or apps that you put in the `apps/` subdirectory.

-+ If you want to run pyASCII in a terminal that has less than 66 columns, it will display narrower to accommodate.

 <!-- [here](https://www.electra-dev.xyz "This isn't a feature yet!") -->